 Getting some sleep

 Your body grows hairs mostly when you’re sleeping.
-So, if a long beard is what you desire, sleep between 8-10 hours every day.
+So, if long facial hair is what you desire, sleep between 8-10 hours every day.

 Not trimming the beard for a while